-And next, Internet is really important, even to catch, in this case, fugitives.
+And next, Internet is really important even to catch, in this case, fugitives.

-Yeah, it just seemed odd that this would be a step that they would take in this case, you know, or this situation.
+Yeah, it just seemed odd that this would be a step that they would take in this case, you know, or in this situation.

 My gut tells me, like, you'd think they'd want to leave it on so that people could share information about, hey, you know, share tips and information and whatnot that could help potentially lead to their capture.